 Asset Search During Settlement Negotiations

-Discovery of assets is also appropriate during settlement negotiations.
-Insight on the financial status of other litigants – including their assets, debts and other liabilities – can be leveraged to negotiate the best possible settlement award.
+Discovery of assets can be highly advantageous during settlement negotiations.
+Insight on the financial status of other litigants – including their assets, debts and other liabilities – can be leveraged to negotiate the best possible outcome.

 Setting an appropriate settlement demand – and evaluating any counteroffer – will depend on the other side’s ability to pay.
 It is a fairly common tactic for defendants to plead poverty throughout this process.
 It is important to know whether they are in legitimate financial distress, or whether they are misrepresenting their position in hopes of reaching a low settlement figure.
 If they are found to have significant assets, then settlement strategy – and amount of the demand – can be pursued more aggressively.